sparklemotion/nokogiri.org/docs/tutorials/parsing_an_html_xml_document.md

 * `DTDLOAD`  `DTDVALID` - If you want DTD validation
   * ⚠ It is UNSAFE to set `DTDLOAD` when parsing untrusted documents.
 * `HUGE` - use to skip hardcoded limits around document size or DOM depth
-  * ⚠ There may be a performance penalty when `HUGE` is set.
+  * ⚠ It is UNSAFE to set this option when parsing untrusted documents.

 Some other commonly-used [parse options][read-parse-options] are: